Understanding String Methods in Python

 print(f"'{substring}' found in '{string}'")

-Finding substrings with Python's 'find' method.
+Finding Substrings Using Python's 'find' Method

-Python Script Example with 'find' Method
+Python Script Example Using 'find' Method

 def contains_substring_with_find(main_string, substring):